emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 1 action\
 Your weapon rings with thunder that is audible within 300 feet of you.
 Make a Melee Strike.
 On a success, the attack deals an extra 2d6 thunder damage to the target and it is pushed 2m away and knocked Prone.

+At 7th level and 15th level, the extra damage increases by 1d6.

 You can use this Flourish once per day.

 ### Thunderwave
 Thunder, Spell\
 2 actions\
 A wave of thunderous force sweeps out from you.
-Make a Basic Spell attack against the Might Defense DC of each creature within 6m of you.
+Make a Basic Spell attack against the Might Defense DC of each creature within 6m of you to deal 8d8 Thunder damage.
 On a success, the target is also pushed 4m away from you.

 In addition, unsecured objects that are completely within the area of effect are automatically pushed 4m away from you by the Spell’s effect, and the Spell emits a thunderous boom audible out to 300 feet.